nashville-software-school/client-side-mastery/README.md

 ## Instructor Responsibilities

 1. The instructor will present all of the critical material necessary to build a capstone by the end of the course.
 1. The instructor will make sure all student questions are answered.
-Even the dumb ones, because dumb questions are often the most enlightening.
+Even the ones you consider to be "dumb", because "dumb" questions are often the most enlightening.

 ## Student Responsibilities